Q1CHENL/fig/README.md

 - Insert GIF/image(s) at any position
 - Speed specific frames up/down
 - Play GIF at the original speed
+> Tip: right click on the handles to discover more

 ## Todos